swazrgb/hitman-proxy/README.md

-WARNING: Completing a mission using this may get your account (temporarily?) banned, or at least temporarily disabled.
+WARNING: If you have a large amount of items added using this mod and complete the mission without having the mod active, then your account may be (temporarily?) disabled.

 Run this application (will use port 80) and use localghost patcher with server address `config.hitman.io.vcap.me` then launch the game.